-- A ......An excellent and commendable grade, indicating an above average degree of accuracy and knowledge of the subject. - B......An average grade, indicating an adequate and satisfactory performance. - C ......
-A passing grade, indicating below average work. - D.....
+- A ......
+A superior grade, indicating exceptional or outstanding work. - B ......An excellent and commendable grade, indicating an above average degree of accuracy and knowledge of the subject. - C ......
+An average grade, indicating an adequate and satisfactory performance. - D.....
+A passing grade, indicating below average work. - E.....
 A borderline passing grade that may indicate either effort rather than attainment or a bare minimum of accomplishment.
-Note: Used only as a semester grade and must be approved by Department Chair. - E.....
-A failing grade -- no credit..
+Note: Used only as a semester grade and must be approved by Department Chair. - F.....
+A failing grade -- no credit.